JSlusark/JSlusark/README.md

 ## 👋 Hi, I’m Jess!

-- 👩‍💻 I began my career transition into software development in 2022.
+- 👩‍💻 I started my coding journey in 2022.
-- 🕹️ I previously worked for 7 years as a sales professional in the mobile gaming ecosystem (publishing, advertising, analytics, testing, marketing).
-Check my [Linkedin](https://www.linkedin.com/in/jessicaslusark/) for more info.
+- 🕹️ Before programming, I worked in strategic sales roles in the mobile gaming industry, representing publishing, monetization, and analytics tools.
+My work involved closely partnering with developers and stakeholders at game studios to support and scale their businesses.
+More details on [Linkedin](https://www.linkedin.com/in/jessicaslusark/) .
-- 🎨 I have experience in digital art and freelanced for a short time as [thelazyred](https://www.instagram.com/doodled_by_je/).
+- 🎨 I have experience in digital art and freelanced as [thelazyred](https://jessicaslusark.wixsite.com/new1), initially as a part-time passion project in London, then as a full-time business for 1 year in Berlin.
-- ❤️ On my free time I like to draw, do sports, read manga or watch anime and learn about random topics online.
+- ❤️ On my free time I draw, play videogames, do sports, read manga or watch anime and like to learn about random topics online.

+### Curretly I am..
-- 📚 I'm a student at [42 Berlin](https://42berlin.de/about-us/).
+- 📚 A student at [42 Berlin](https://42berlin.de/about-us/) where I am growing my programming skills and netwrok.
-- 👀 Having my eyes opened for developer job opportunities, while expanding my programming experience.
+- 👩‍💼 Open to entry-level and internship developer roles.

 💌 **Email:** slusark.jessica[at]gmail.com